18Badenm/UCBerkleyHackathon/README.md

 54                   Wyoming    2923      27

 ```
-Now we are going to make a data visualization and will use it for the application
+Now we are going to make a data visualization and we will use it for the application

 ```ruby
 fig = go.Figure(data=[